SMNadeau/Java-review/README.md

 # Java-review
-# Using Java to revisit data structure, algorithm and design patter concepts
+# Using Java to revisit data structure, algorithm and design pattern concepts